 Often seen as some of the most precious jewels and artifacts the UK holds, the Crown Jewels are closely-guarded coronation staples – and even though you might want to get your hands on them, there’s absolutely no chance you’ll succeed!
 The Crown Jewels are world-famous, and while they might have been the subject of many a movie and TV plot centering around a heist or two, there’s actually more to the jewels than their incredible monetary value.

-Here are more than a few interesting facts about the Crown Jewels likely to fascinate you!
+Here are more than a few fun facts about the Crown Jewels likely to fascinate you!

-The State Crown, the centrepiece of the Jewels, is said to hold one of the biggest diamonds on the planet.
+The State Crown, the centerpiece of the Jewels, is said to hold one of the biggest diamonds on the planet.
 It’s said to weigh around 314 carats!
 It’s called the Second Star of Africa.
 Where’s the First Star of Africa?
-In the sceptre, of course!
+In the scepter, of course!

 Both Stars of Africa were cut from the same diamond, the Cullinan Diamond – which is thought to have been the biggest rough diamond ever discovered, weighing in at 3,906 carats.

 3. The Crown Jewels first started their display when Cromwell was overthrown.